 Over 60 leaders and participants from across Cape Ann came together on Wednesday, April 27 from 9-11AM to address the threats to Cape Ann from climate change, including likely damage to roads, water and sewer infrastructure, and natural systems.
 The EPA Workshop, the first of two, included presentations from the TownGreen-sponsored Harvard Graduate School of Design’s The Case of Cape Ann: Typologies of Vulnerability study.
 Climate threats like sea level rise and rising temperatures over the course of this century, as identified in Municipal Vulnerability Plans, were presented by Ellie Baker of Horsley-Whitten, a consulting group to EPA.
 Kira Clingen of the Harvard Graduate School of Design gave an overview of The Great Storm of 2038 Scenario with graphics and animation illustrating devastating impacts on Cape Ann infrastructure and residents.

-View at YoutubeLarry Chretien Executive Director of Green Energy Consumer Alliance gave this talk about energy aggregates at the Cape Ann Climate Coalition meeting on October 8, 2020.
+View at YoutubeLarry Chretien Executive Director of Green Energy Consumer Alliance presentation about energy aggregates at the Cape Ann Climate Coalition meeting on October 8, 2020.
 He ends the talk with a discussion on developing offshore wind turbines for energy.

-View at YoutubeThe Harvard Graduate School of Design is making a roadmap to make Cape Ann more resilient to the effects of climate change.
+View at YoutubeThe Harvard Graduate School of Design is planning a roadmap for a more resilient Cape Ann in the face of climate change.
 Greg Federspiel of the Cape Ann Climate Coalition reviews the proposal "Climate Mitigation, Adaptation & Resilience Planning on Cape Ann".
 This was presented at the Cape Ann Climate Coalition meeting on October 8th, 2020.
+This design is called: Confronting the Challenge of Climate Change: Designing the Future of Cape Ann.

 View at YoutubeOn Thursday June 11, at 3PM, Denny Dart, an environmental engineer by day and a climate activist evenings and weekends, talked about her experience calculating her personal carbon footprint.
 She shared the insights and actions that grew from seeing her own carbon impact, especially in the area of the footprint of her credit cards and investments.
 Her presentation included a tutorial on how to calculate your own footprint.